Skip to contents

 Introduction

-Similar to the vignette on Bayesian networks for project risk analysis, we will use Bayesian Networks to analyze project portfolio risks.
+Similar to project-level risk analysis, Bayesian Networks are useful for analyzing project portfolio risks.
 Bayesian Networks are probabilistic graphical models that represent a set of variables and their conditional dependencies via a directed acyclic graph (DAG).
-Bayesian Networks are useful for modeling complex systems and making inferences about the relationships between variables.
+Bayesian Networks are helpful for modeling complex systems and making inferences about the relationships between variables.

 Project Portfolio Risk Analysis